apache/arrow/r/STYLE.md

 When referring to the concept, use the phrase "data frame", whereas when referring to an object of that class or when the class is important, write `data.frame`, e.g.

-* "You can call `write_dataset()` on tabular data objects such as Arrow Tables or RecordBatchs, or R data frames.
+* "You can call `write_dataset()` on tabular data objects such as Arrow Tables or RecordBatches, or R data frames.
 If working with data frames you might want to use a `tibble` instead of a `data.frame` to take advantage of the default behaviour of partitioning data based on grouped variables."